PortalTelemedicina/csharp-test/readme.md

 - It can be done in portuguese although being in english, french or spanish will also be considered a plus
 - Should be easy to read and understand the usage (from a client developer's perspective) of your services
 - Must include at least one example of `curl` or `wget` usage of all your endpoints
-- Must have it easy to execute your tests
+- It should be  easy to undertand how to execute your tests

 ## Test Development Requisites
 - Use your github to deliver this test